 A few diversified funds will likely get the job done just as well as any fancier approach.
 Creating a complex portfolio may give you something to do, but it typically won’t make you wealthier.

-As Peter says, do not become a slave to your money, make money your slave.
+As Peter Thornhill is fond of saying “Do not become a slave to your money.
+Make money your slave.”

 Yes, it’s exciting to see money coming in and your portfolio growing.
 But don’t be sucked into watching every single movement, up and down.

 This delivers no value to your life and typically causes more pain than joy, since unless shares are at an all-time high on the day you’re looking, you’ll be disappointed.